Diffuse Scattering on Graphs: Preliminaries

-and, from the proof of the previous proposition, that both $A$ and $B$ are positive semidefinite.
+and, that both $A$ is positive semidefinite.
 Note that

-Since $A$ and $B$ are positive semidefinite and $B$ is diagonal it is clear that $v$ is both in the kernel of $B$ and is an eigenvector of $A$ with eigenvalue $0.$ Since $v \in {\rm ker}\, B$ it follows that its first $n$ entries must be identically zero.
-If $w$ denotes the last $k$ components of $v$ then we obtain

-Note however that $D$ is a diagonal matrix whose diagonal entries are strictly positive and so $D\,w$ is zero if and only if $w$ is the zero vector.
-This implies that $v$ is a zero vector and hence cannot be an eigenvector of $H_0$ which completes the proof.
+Since $L$ and $A$ are positive semidefinite and $A$ is diagonal it is clear that $v$ is in the kernel of $A$ and is an eigenvector of $L$ with eigenvalue $0.$ Since $v \in {\rm ker}\, A$ it follows that its first $n$ entries must be identically zero.
+From \cite{specgraphfan} we observe that since $\Gamma$ is connected, the eigenvalue $0$ of $L$ has multiplicity one corresponding to the eigenvector $ (1,\ldots,1)^*.$ Thus, since $v$ is a scalar multiple of the all ones vector and its first $n$ entries are zero, it follows that $v$ is the zero vectorand hence cannot be an eigenvector of $H_0,$ completing the proof.